 - Excess moisture in your ear.
 Heavy perspiration, prolonged humid weather or water that remains in your ear after swimming can create a favorable environment for bacteria.

 - Scratches or abrasions in your ear canal.
-Cleaning your ear with a cotton swab or hairpin, scratching inside your ear with a finger, or wearing headphones or hearing aids can cause small breaks in the skin that allow bacteria to grow.
+Cleaning your ear with a cotton swab or hairpin, scratching inside your ear with a finger, or wearing earbuds or hearing aids can cause small breaks in the skin that allow bacteria to grow.

 - Sensitivity reactions.
 Hair products or jewelry can cause allergies and skin conditions that promote infection.